masaki6644/log-collector-project/README.md

 # log-collector-project
-「Log collection and visualization system using AWS
+「Log collection and visualization system using AWS ci